Bayswater (Vic.)

 Health performance in Bayswater is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Bayswater faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Bayswater faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~6,944 people), compared to 56.7% across Greater Melbourne.
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.2 and 8.5% of residents respectively.
-67.5% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The rate of private health cover is relatively low at approximately 51% of the total population, which consists of around 6944 people.
+This compares to a rate of 56.7% across Greater Melbourne.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.2% and 8.5% of residents respectively.
+Meanwhile, 67.5% of residents declare themselves as completely clear of medical ailments compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are broadly typical.
-The area has 18.7% of residents aged 65 and over (2,551 people), which is higher than the 15.1% in Greater Melbourne.
+The area has 18.9% of residents aged 65 and over, which consists of around 2579 people, higher than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health